 Each junior will be expected to have a research notebook organized to help keep the student on the research trail!

-1. On the cover will be the student's full name and period (alpha, beta, or gamma).
+1. On the cover will be the student's full name and period (alpha, beta, gammaC or gammaD, or Delta).

-2. The first four pages (2 pages front and back) are for the Table of Contents.
+2. The first four pages are for the Table of Contents.

 Research Notebook Usage Guidelines

 2. If you make an error, draw a single horizontal line through the information; you must still be able to read it.

 3. You should only use the front facing side of each page.

 4. Number each page in the lower right-hand corner.